fmixolydian/ziggurat.js/README.md

 ## Usage

-Before importing Ziggurat, you must include [`Imperative HTML`](https://www.npmjs.com/package/imperative-html).
+Before importing Ziggurat, you must include [Imperative HTML](https://www.npmjs.com/package/imperative-html).

 You may either use the combined `ziggurat.js` file, or import the modules separately.